Constrictor knot: Twisting method

 Using both hands when the end of the object to tie to is available:

 If one or both of the ends are folded in between the two loops and lead in the opposite direction, the knot becomes slipped.

 Folding method

+preparing it using only one hands fingers:

 Using one hand when the end of the object to tie to is available:

 If the rope is to be stretched in tension, the grabbing at stage 2 may first tighten the top side rope, the bottom side rope may be pulled to tighten the knot itself, and the bottom rope side may be tightened by the knot at the next pole.
 If one or both of the ends are folded and led in the opposite direction before the last loop is folded over the objects end, the knot becomes slipped and therefore easier to untie: It also makes it possible to stretch either side rope tight by pulling at the slip loops.